Lou Merloni: Professional career

-Radio career
+Broadcast career

 Beginning in March 2008, Merloni began appearing on WEEI-AM's Big Show as a co-host.
 On May 27, 2008, Merloni joined the New England Sports Network (NESN) as a commentator on the Red Sox pre-game and post-game shows.
 After the 2008 season, Merloni decided not to remain with NESN.
 Merloni was hired by Comcast SportsNet New England during the 2009 season as an analyst and reporter.

 On February 28, 2011, Merloni started co-hosting WEEI's Mut and Merloni show with Mike Mutnansky.
 On May 27, 2014, Merloni, Tim Benz, and Christian Fauria began the Midday's with MFB show.
 Fauria previously played for the New England Patriots as a tight end.
 Benz, a former beat reporter for the Pittsburgh Steelers and radio show host in Pittsburgh, joined the show after Mutnansky was forced out due to poor ratings.

-In 2013, Merloni began serving as a part-time color analyst on Red Sox radio, teaming with play-by-play announcers Joe Castiglione and Dave O'Brien for select games.
-In October that year, he joined Castiglione and O'Brien for WEEI's broadcasts of the ALCS and World Series.
+In 2013, Merloni began serving as a part-time color analyst on the Boston Red Sox Radio Network, teaming with play-by-play announcers Joe Castiglione and Dave O'Brien for select games.
+In October that year, he joined Castiglione and O'Brien for WEEI-FM's broadcasts of the ALCS and World Series.
+Merloni has maintained a semi-regular presence on Red Sox radio since then.

 In September 2015, Glenn Ordway joined Merloni and Fauria at WEEI for the station's mid-day program; the show moved to the afternoon drive time in July 2018.
 After Ordway retired in August 2021, the show was hosted by Merloni and Fauria; they were joined by Meghan Ottolini in May 2022, making the show Merloni, Fauria, and Mego.
-In December 2022, it was announced that Merloni would leave the show at the end of year.
+In December 2022, it was announced that Merloni would leave the show at the end of the year.

+In 2023, Merloni returned to NESN as a color analyst for select Red Sox games.

+Merloni was named the primary color analyst by NESN for Red Sox games for the 2025 season.